troldal/OpenXLSX/README.md

 ### Unicode

+By far the most questions I get about OpenXLSX on Github, is related to Unicode.
+It is apparently (and understandably) a source of great confusion for many people.

+Early on, I decided that OpenXLSX should focus on the Excel part, and not be a text encoding/conversion utility also.
+Therefore, **all text input/output to OpenXLSX MUST be in UTF-8 encoding**...
+Otherwise it won't work as expected.

 All string manipulations and usage in OpenXLSX uses the C++ std::string, which is encoding agnostic, but can easily be used for UTF-8 encoding.
 Also, Excel uses UTF-8 encoding internally (actually, it might be